chryschi/mp-portfolio-new/README.md

 ## Used Technologies

-- Vite, React, HTML/CSS/JS
+Vite, React, HTML/CSS/JS

 ## Challenges

 - Code carousel from scratch (for learning purposes)
   - make it work for arbitrary image widths
-  * using arrow button let image on the left always stop at a fixed position (in alignment with header padding)
+  - using arrow button let image on the left always stop at a fixed position (aligning with header text)

 ## Future Features

 - Enhance Responsiveness of website
 - Icon animations (e.g. menu icon transitionin into X icon)
+- Custom scrollbar for project description view
+- Page transitions
+- Styled error page

-## Bug Fixes
+## Future Bug Fixes

+- [] carousel behaving as expected when trying to drag or click the arrow buttons
 - [] carousel has always full length regardless of screen width

-* [] carousel behaving as expected when trying to drag or click the arrow buttons
+- [] scrollbar only appears when necessary